Plus & Sumlock Mechanical Calculators

 Introduction to the 'Comptometer' type calculator:

 The Comptometer was invented by the American Dorr Eugene Felt and was patented in 1887.
-Manufactured by the Felt and Tarrant Manufacturing Company of Chicago, the Comptometer was the first truly practical and commercially successful adding machine.
-They proved very successful and were developed and manufactured in large numbers into the early 1970s.
+Manufactured by the Felt & Tarrant Manufacturing Company of Chicago, the Comptometer was the first truly practical and commercially successful adding machine.
+They proved very successful and were developed and manufactured by Felt & Tarrant and rival companies in large numbers into the early 1970s.

 A Model J, British Sterling currency (£sd), Comptometer.
 Manufactured in the USA by the Felt & Tarrant Manufacturing Co, in the 1920s-1930s period.

 'Comptometer' eventually became to be used as a generic name for calculators of this type from other manufacturers, though strictly this is wrong.
 However, to complicate matters, in 1957 the Felt and Tarrant Manufacturing Company changed its name to Comptometer Corporation.
 Then in 1960 Comptometer Corporation sold its UK. operation, including the right to the Comptometer name in Britain, to Control Systems Ltd., the parent of Bell Punch, which merged it with its own company to form Sumlock-Comptometer.
 Comptometer Corporation then contracted with Control Systems to have all its machines made by Bell Punch in England and shipped back to the U.S.A.
 This resulted in all Comptometer production ceasing in Chicago in 1961, and in machines from Sumlock being marked with the Comptometer name.

-The Comptometer was the first succesfull key driven adding and calculating machine.
+The Comptometer was the first successful key driven adding and calculating machine.
 "Key driven" means that just pressing the keys adds the numbers entered to the total - no other action is required - so it is very quick for adding long lists of numbers.
 The basic function of the Comptometer is addition.
 There is a column of keys (in general 1-9) for each decade.
 When a key is pressed, that number is added to that decade, with carry to the next higher decade, if applicable.
 Operating the handle clears the total to zero.